Pacific Islander: Melanesia

 Melanesia is the great arc of islands located north and east of Australia and south of the Equator.
 The name derives the Greek words melas ('black') and nēsos ('island') for the predominantly dark-skinned peoples of New Guinea island, the Bismarck Archipelago, Solomon Islands, Vanuatu (formerly New Hebrides), New Caledonia, and Fiji.

 In addition those places listed above, Melanesia includes the Louisiade Archipelago, the Admiralty Islands, Bougainville Island, Papua New Guinea, Western New Guinea (part of Indonesia), Maluku Island, Aru Islands, Kei Islands, the Santa Cruz Islands (part of the Solomon Islands), Loyalty Islands (part of New Caledonia) and various smaller islands.
 East Timor, while considered to be geographically Southeast Asian, is still generally accepted as being ethnoculturally part of Melanesia.
 The Torres Strait Islands are politically part of nearby Queensland, Australia, although the inhabitants are considered to be Melanesians rather than Indigenous Australians.
-This is not the case with other Australian islands that were inhabited by Indigenous peoples prior to European discovery, such as Fraser Island, Great Palm Island and the Tiwi Islands.
+This is not the case with other Australian islands that were inhabited by Indigenous peoples prior to European discovery, such as Great Palm Island, Fraser Island, Moreton Island and the Tiwi Islands.
 The Torres Strait Islands could be seen as a Melanesian territory in Australasia, similar to how East Timor is a Melanesian territory in Asia.
 Norfolk Island was uninhabited when discovered by Europeans, and later became politically integrated into Australia (and by extension, Australasia).
 The remote island is still sometimes considered to be in Melanesia, as it is close to the region, and has archeological evidence of prehistoric inhabitation.

 New Caledonia (and Vanuatu to a lesser extent) were under French colonial influence from the 19th century onward.
 Most islands however have historically had close ties to Australia and the United Kingdom, with the United States having had little impact on the region.